tango-controls/tango-doc/source/installation/pytango-and-taurus-on-windows.rst

 ..
-How to install PyTango anf Taurus on windows
+How to install PyTango and Taurus on windows

 PyTango and Taurus on Windows
 =============================